Did you know button batteries can kill

 Conclusion

-Take a first aid course so in the event of a medical incident you have the skills to help till the emergency services arrive to take over.
+Enrol in a paediatric first aid course so that you can assist in the event of a medical emergency until the emergency services arrive to take over.

 Our Blogs